wesgarland/niim/README.md

 |:--------------------|-----------|
 | itm(boolean)        | true - enter interactive terminal mode.
                         false - exit interactive terminal mode. |

+#### Configuration Files
+niim ships with a niim.config master configuration in the etc/ directory of the package to describe all of the configuration options and their defaults.
+The config files are read in the following order; the last file read that sets a given property has precedence:
+ - etc/niim.config
+ - ~/.niim/config
+ - ~/.niim/programs/your-program-name.config
+ - filename passed with --config=

 #### Other Debuggers
 The fork root, node-inspect, is maintained by the NodeJS team.
 This is the